cyclone-github/hashgen/benchmarks/README.md

 ### Hash generator benchmarks
  - Head to head comparison of different hash generators
  - All testing was performed hashing rockyou.txt (15,053,568 lines) to md5
- - All hashing stdout was written to /dev/null
+ - Hashing was written to /dev/null where applicable, or to an ssd zpool (this was to keep write speed from being a bottleneck)
  - Benchmarks are an average of 5x runtimes

 ### Results: